HongboDoll/PathwayGeneVariation/README.md

 > Scripts and pipelines used in this study are provided herein

 - 0_Genome functional annotation
-- 1_Alignment and variant calling
+- 1_Sequence alignment and variant calling
-- 2_Analysis of variation
+- 2_Haplotype-based characterization of allelic variants
-- 3_Analysis of deleterious mutations
+- 3_Identification and analysis of deleterious mutations
 - 4_Analysis of full-length cDNA data
 - 5_Inferrence of conserved or diverged genes